jachappell/jachappell/README.md

 * <a href="https://www.amon-hen.com/television/8316">MST3K Short 0518 – What About Juvenile Delinquency?</a>
 * <a href="https://www.amon-hen.com/movies/33879">Legend of Dinosaurs & Monster Birds (1977)</a>
 * <a href="https://www.amon-hen.com/music/33872">Roundabout (2025)</a>
-* <a href="https://www.amon-hen.com/politics/33877">President Shit for Brains wants to do Nazi shit</a>
 </details>

 <details><summary> <a href="https://www.drum-corps.net">Drum and Bugle Corps</a> </summary>